luker983/qr-code-stl-generator/README.md

 python3 qr.py
 ```

 The STL will end up in the current directory by default.
+A PNG will also be generated at `files/qr.png`.

 ### Printing